 3 Justification

+As result of the FS_5GMS_EXT study item regarding the key topic “Network Event usage”, the following summary and motivation for stage 3 specification development are provided below.

 The 5G System currently defines a set of event exposure services that are offered by the 5G Network Functions to different consumers.
 For instance, the NWDAF collects and exposes a wide range of data for analytics purposes.
 The NWDAF collects its data from different data sources.
 It uses that information to build statistical and/or predictive analytics information that are exposed to analytics data consumers.

 The 5GMS AF supports media streaming sessions by providing functionality such as content hosting, QoS and charging policy modifications, network assistance, and tracking of service consumption and QoE.
 In addition, the 5GMS AF can host, on behalf of Application Provider, other types of media streaming session related UE data for exposure to analytics data consumers.
 Consequently, the 5GMS AF collects valuable information about the media streaming sessions in the network.